 - Strong interpersonal, communication (oral and written), community outreach and negotiating skills.

 Desired qualifications, skills and abilities:

-- Demonstrated dedication to river and watershed conservation, land use planning and sustainable community development
+- Dedication to river and watershed conservation, land use planning and sustainable community development

-- Bachelor’s or advanced degree in nonprofit or business management, public policy, public administration, terrestrial or aquatic sciences, ecology, watershed studies, watershed policy, natural resources management or similar field
+- Bachelor’s or advanced degree in nonprofit or business administration, public policy, public administration, terrestrial or aquatic sciences, ecology, watershed studies, watershed policy, natural resources management or similar field

 - Ability to work independently, exercise sound judgment, and enroll, motivate and inspire staff, volunteer, donors, members and community members